-The King Can Do No Wrong: Blame Games and Power-Sharing in Authoritarian Regimes
+The King Can Do No Wrong: Blame Games and Power Sharing in Authoritarian Regimes

-Under Contract at Cambridge University Press
+Forthcoming with Cambridge University Press

 As the most powerful figures in their political systems, authoritarian rulers should be natural targets for blame when the public becomes dissatisfied with governance outcomes.
 Nonetheless, some autocrats appear to be more successful than others at deflecting anger away from themselves.
 What explains why these autocrats are less likely to be targeted by opposition when their regimes perform poorly?
 I address this question by exploring the politics of blame in authoritarian regimes, evaluating how individuals attribute responsibility under autocracy and how these attributions shape interactions between the autocrat, elites, and the public.
 I argue that autocrats can reduce their exposure to blame by delegating to other political elites, that this possibility influences when and for which issue domains autocrats are willing to share decision-making powers, and that these blame games influence trajectories of repression, mass mobilization, and accountability in authoritarian regimes.